-The QC35 II is still a top performer, but it was only a matter of time before Bose outdid itself and released a superior noise canceller.
+The QC35 II are still a fine choice, but it was only a matter of time before Bose outdid itself and released a superior noise-canceller.
 These cans are still a great starter for newbies who are curious about noise-cancelling headphones.
 They are also a slightly cheaper alternative with great sound and battery life to match their strong ANC performance.

 If you already own the QC35 II, I don't believe you need to upgrade immediately.
 But if you're a noise-cancelling lover who wants to make the switch to Bose or you have the cash to splurge on the best, you won't find a better option than the Bose Noise-Cancelling Headphones 700.